 To build routesim with your distance vector protocol, execute "make TYPE=DISTANCEVECTOR clean depend all".
-To build routesim with your link-state protocol, execute "make TYPE=LINKSTATE clean depend all".
+To build routesim with a link-state protocol, execute "make TYPE=LINKSTATE clean depend all".
+Note that you don't have to implement the link-state protocol in this project.

-To execute routesim, you should do the following:
+To execute routesim, do the following: